 As per Article 21 of NIS 2, organizations working in critical sectors need to enable multi-factor authentication as a pivotal security measure.

-In simple words, MFA will be required where the lack of authentication can lead to security breaches.
+In simple words, an MFA in the EU is required, where the lack of authentication can lead to security breaches.

 Electronic Identification and Trust Services (eIDAS)

 eIDAS is an EU regulation that governs electronic identification, signatures, and certifications.
-Electronic identification schemes on the level of assurance substantial require two-factor authentication.
-In 2024, EU introduced eIDAS 2.0 to boost security and user trust in digital communication.
-European citizens will receive a wallet from recognized organizations through a mobile application which will include their identity documents and attributes.
+Electronic identification schemes at the level of substantial assurance require two-factor authentication.
+In 2024, the EU introduced eIDAS 2.0 to boost security and user trust in digital communication.
+European citizens will receive a wallet from recognized organizations through a mobile application, which will include their identity documents and attributes.
 Users can authenticate themselves with MFA to confirm their identity.

 EU Cybersecurity Act